zichongkao/selectstarsql/hiatuses.md

       ex_date - last_ex_date AS day_delta

 We've made a big assumption that we can subtract dates from one another.
 But imagine you're the computer receiving a line like this.
 Do return the number of days between the dates?
 Why not hours or seconds?
-To make things worse, SQLite doesn't actually have a date type (unlike most other SQL dialects.) so the `ex_date` and `last_ex_date` columns look like ordinary strings to you.
+To make things worse, SQLite doesn't actually have date or time types (unlike most other SQL dialects) so the `ex_date` and `last_ex_date` columns look like ordinary strings to you.
 You're effectively being asked to do `'hello' - 'world'`.
 What does that even mean?

 Fortunately, SQLite contains a bunch of functions to tell the computer: "Hey, these strings that I'm passing you actually contain dates or times.
 Act on them as you would a date."